 As our School community has grown, so has the need for parking.
-At times, the lack of available spaces on School grounds requires that parents park nearby and walk a short distance.
+At times, the lack of available spaces on School grounds requires that families park nearby and walk a short distance.
 We recognize that this can be an inconvenience; however, the health and safety of our students is our first priority.
-Parents are asked to observe the following important vehicle and parking regulations:
+Families are asked to observe the following important vehicle and parking regulations:

 - Parking in the fire lane, outlined in yellow in the Main Circle, is strictly prohibited.
 This lane must remain clear to ensure access for emergency vehicles at any time of day. - There are two stop signs and "speed bumps" in the Main Circle.
 Drivers are asked to maintain a slow speed in the circle, particularly during arrival and dismissal.
-Students, and often their younger siblings, are on the sidewalk or may be crossing the parking circle at any time. - There are two designated parking spaces for individuals with disabilities, one near the Cafeteria and the other adjacent to the Main Entrance.
+Students, and often their younger siblings, are on the sidewalk or maybe crossing the parking circle at any time. - There are two designated parking spaces for individuals with disabilities, one near the Cafeteria and the other adjacent to the Main Entrance.
+We request that all drivers respect the use of these spaces. - There are designated parking spaces for the Parent & Child Program.
 We request that all drivers respect the use of these spaces. - Adelphi University owns the parking lots to the east and south of our campus.
 Individuals parking in these lots may receive tickets from the University. - On Assembly and other "special event" days, the School often obtains approval from the Village of Garden City and/or Adelphi University for additional parking.
-Parents will be notified in advance, via email, when such additional parking is available.
+Families will be notified in advance, via email, when such additional parking is available.